mozilla/addon-sdk/static-files/md/dev-guide/addon-development/annotator/displaying.md

 ### Matcher Content Script ###

-The content script for the `matcher` page-mod is initialized with a list of all the annotations that the user has created.
+The content script for the matcher page-mod is initialized with a list of all the annotations that the user has created.

 When a page is loaded the matcher searches the DOM for elements that match annotations.
-If it finds any it binds functions to that element's [mouseenter](http://api.jquery.com/mouseenter/) and [mouseleave](http://api.jquery.com/mouseleave/) events to send messages to the main add-on code asking it to show or hide the annotation.
+If it finds any it binds functions to that element's [mouseenter](http://api.jquery.com/mouseenter/) and [mouseleave](http://api.jquery.com/mouseleave/) events to send messages to the `main` module, asking it to show or hide the annotation.

-Like the selector, the matcher also listens for the window's `unload` event and on unload sends a `detach` message to the main add-on code, so the add-on can clean it up.
+Like the selector, the matcher also listens for the window's `unload` event and on unload sends a `detach` message to the `main` module, so the add-on can clean it up.

 The complete content script is here: